Topics of plans for the section "Knowledge"

 b) beliefs;

-c) installation and life principles;
+c) attitudes and life principles;

 d) spiritual values, ideas and ideals.

-3) The subjects of the worldview:
+3) Subjects of worldview:

 b) groups of people;